Tuition & Fees

-- Federal Grants & Loans – Complete your FAFSA application to determine eligibility for Federal PELL grants and Direct Loans
+- Federal Grants & Loans – Complete your FAFSA application (Google Play or Apple (iOS) Store) to determine eligibility for Federal PELL grants and Direct Loans

-- Federal PELL Grant – Available to eligible students with demonstrated financial need.
-Awards range from $0 to $2,960 per term
+- Federal PELL Grant – Available to eligible undergraduate students with demonstrated financial need.
+Awards range from $0 to $6,495/yr.

 - Employee Reimbursement - Many companies and businesses offer tuition reimbursement for their employees enrolled in college educational programs.
 Prospective students should contact the personnel offices at their places of employment for information about tuition reimbursement.
 Anticipated benefits must be reported on the Payment Agreement form.

-For questions concerning federal and state financial aid, contact the Office of Financial Aid:
+For questions concerning federal and state financial aid, contact the Office of Student Financial Services:

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web site at www.benefits.va.gov/gibill.